 USS Patterson (DD392) Cartoons and Sketches

 Readers of my blog know that I have an interest in writing about the history of the USS Patterson DD392 (13 Battle Stars) that sailed the Pacific during WWII and saw action in many of the well-known campaigns in that Theater.
-My father-in-law, Erwin A. Schroder, served as an officer on the Patterson from 1943 through 1945 when the ship was decommissioned and sold for scrap.
+My father-in-law, Erwin A. Schroder, served as an officer (Torpedo Officer, then First Lieutenant) on the Patterson from 1943 through 1945 when the ship was decommissioned and sold for scrap.

 In the 1980s, one of the former crew, LeRoy W. Bergstrom, decided to compile what amounts to a cruise book for the ship.
 Entitled USS Patterson DD392 – Shipmates and Memories, it contains information about the ship including deck logs, newspaper clippings, diaries of some crew members, photos, and a variety of other materials.
 It ended up being a 2-volume set containing nearly 900 pages.
 It was no small feat to compile this set.
 Some of the materials were available only at the National Archives.
 Obtaining contact information for former crew members was a gargantuan task even with the help of the yearly ship reunions that began in 1979.
 The result, though in some ways crude, contains one-of-a-kind materials that exist nowhere else.